ajsmth/rn-tools/packages/navigation/readme.md

 ### Targeting a specific stack

-Provide an `id` prop to a stack and target it explicitly when pushing the screen.
+Provide an `id` prop to a stack and target when pushing the screen.

 ```tsx
 let MAIN_STACK_ID = "mainStack";